yanikal/Kalyani.github.io/README.md

 # Kalyani-Anie-Portfolio

-Welcome to my Data Analyst Portfolio!
+Hello!

+Welcome to my Portfolio.
+My name is Kalyani and I am excited to have you here!

-I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
-I am proficient in Python, SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.
+My skills: Data gathering with APIs, data wrangling, data exploration, statistical analysis, data visualization, presentation skills, etc. A majority of my projects are done using the Python programming language in Jupyter Notebook.
+Some of the most used packages are Pandas, Numpy, Seaborn and Matplotlib.
+I am proficient in Python, SQL, Excel and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.

 In this portfolio, I have included a variety of projects that showcase my data analytics skills.
 You will find examples of dashboards and reports I have created using various tools such as Power BI, Tableau, and Excel.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision makers to understand the insights and take action.